Camberwick Green, Trumpton and Chigley

 He learns that Harry Farthing is keen to do more stone sculpture in addition to pottery.

 He then goes to the Biscuit Factory,makes a comment about how nice a stone fountain would look out front and retells his Harry Farthing conversation.

-Bessie collects it and 4 weeks later the Mayor unveils the finished result when the 6 o'clock whistle blows.
+It's collected by steam engine Bessie.And 4 weeks later the Mayor unveils the new fountain after the 6 o'clock whistle blows.

 Episode 5 - The Garden Wall

 We ride with Mr.Crockett to Winkstead Hall with a lawnmower he's repaired.

 Bilton,the gardener,and Lord B confer until the latter starts it accidentally,demolishing a brick wall & wooden garden gate.
 Mr.Clutterbuck the builder & the Mintons carpentry skills come to the rescue.

 His Lordship also helps by collecting some bricks from the Wharf in Bessie.